ckb-next/ckb-next/DAEMON.md

 The daemon provides devices at `/dev/input/ckb*`, where * is the device number, starting at 1.
-Up to 9 keyboards may be connected at once (note: not tested...) and controlled independently.
+Up to 9 keyboards may be connected at once and controlled independently.
 Hot-plugging is supported; if you unplug a keyboard while the daemon is running and then plug it back in, the keyboard's previous settings will be restored.
 If a keyboard is plugged in which has not yet been assigned any settings, its saved settings will be loaded from the hardware.
 The daemon additionally provides `/dev/input/ckb0`, which can be used to control keyboards when they are not plugged in.
 Settings are only remembered as long as the daemon is running; if you restart the daemon, all settings will be forgotten.

 After running the daemon, it will log some status messages to the terminal and you should now be able to access `/dev/input/ckb*`.